StereoD-Development/flaunch/doc/buildyaml.md

 proper_dir: {home}/bar
 ```

-The toolkit, on Unix platforms, would convert that to `/home/my_username/bar`
+The toolkit, on Unix platforms, would convert that to `/home/<my_username>/bar`

 ### Special Keywords
+It's worth noting that some values are baked into the `build.yaml` system

 * `{path}`: Path to the package (source files for `build.yaml` and package dir for `launch.json`)
 * `{platform}` : Python platform.system() that the command is being run from